agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 }
 ```

 🔴 Compilation error.

-Let's fix compilation issues (`ParseError` now takes a list of expected tokens) and we are still in red:
+Our current `ParseError` class can only hold one expected `String` and we now want a `List` of them.
+Let's change that class and fix all the compilation issues and we are still in red:

 ```bash
 Left(ParseError("notABoolean", 0, List("false"))) did not equal Left(ParseError("notABoolean", 0, List("true", "false")))